rapidsai/cuspatial/docs/source/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 cuSpatial provides functionality for fast GPU-based spatial index and join
-functinos via point-in-polygon, a pathing library for trajectory identification
+functions via point-in-polygon, a pathing library for trajectory identification
 and reconstruction, and accelerated GIS functions like haversine distance and grid pro jection.
 The icing-on-the-cake of cuSpatial is that we integrate neatly
 with `GeoPandas` and RAPIDS `cudf`.